-- 24 course credits - "B" (3.0) cumulative grade point average or higher - Satisfactorily complete two graduate-level courses outside of Chemistry (cognate requirement is four hours of course credit). - Meet all Area/Cluster Requirements.
+- 24 course credits

+- "B" (3.0) cumulative grade point average or higher

+- Meet all Cluster Requirements.

 The 24 credit hours may include up to 6 credit hours of graduate research (Chem 597).
-In addition, seminar courses numbered 800-805 will be counted only once.
 Chem 990 and Chem 995 do not count towards the 24 credits for the Masters Degree.
 A formal application must be filed with the Graduate School when the degree requirements have been met in order for the degree to be awarded (Contact the Graduate Program Coordinator to initiate the process).